rohit-rks/url-shortner-nodejs/setup.md

 ## To run this project
-* install node js in system
+* install node js in your system
 * npm install
 * npm run devStart or node server.js